getsentry/sentry-kubernetes/README.md

 - `SENTRY_ENVIRONMENT` - Sentry environment that will be used for reported events.

 - `SENTRY_K8S_WATCH_NAMESPACES` - a comma-separated list of namespaces that will be watched.
 Only the `default` namespace is watched by default.
+If you want to watch all namespaces, set the varible to value `__all__`.

 - `SENTRY_K8S_WATCH_HISTORICAL` - if set to `1`, all existing (old) events will also be reported.
 Default is `0` (old events will not be reported).